spiceai/cookbook/acceleration/constraints/README.md

-# Recipe for Accelerated table data quality with constraint enforcement
+# Accelerated table data quality with constraint enforcement

 This recipe demonstrates how to use Spice to enforce constraints on locally accelerated data.
 This can be especially useful when you have a `refresh_mode: append` accelerated dataset and the data can be updated in the datasource.